-Built in 2013, the Yajiangyuan Hotel offers comfortable, modern accommodation with large rooms that have private facilities, a bar, a restaurant serving both Chinese and Western-style meals and a tea garden.
+The Yajiangyuan Hotel offers comfortable, modern accommodation with large rooms that have private facilities, a bar, a tea garden and a restaurant serving both Chinese and Western-style meals.

 Kyirong Hotel (Gyirong), Kyirong

 The recently renovated Kyirong Hotel (also known as the Gyirong Hotel) is located in the town of Kyirong, around 25 kilometers from the Nepalese border.
 It has comfortable rooms with private facilities, and is considered to be the best accommodation in the town.